Downloads and Templates

 NC State Virtual Background Generator

 Create a virtual background image for use with web conferencing tools

 How to Use Zoom Virtual Backgrounds

-This site will be updated on a consistent basis to provide you with the most relevant tools and information.
-Please bookmark the page and check back regularly.
+This site will be updated on a consistent basis to provide you with the most relevant and useful tools and information.

 If you have suggestions for other resources or questions about using the current materials, please contact our team.